top of page

 When does Measure 114 go into effect?
-The Effective Date is December 18, 2022.
-So far, when the timelines begin: After Midnight, December 18, 2022.
+The Effective Date So far: NONE.
+This has all been paused by the Court

 So beginning on that date, and moving forward how will it change the lives of every gun-owning, freedom-loving Oregonian?
 Three Areas;